VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 ## Running the command

-The command expects to arguments :
+The command expects two arguments :
 1. **language directory** - Relative path of language directory for ex. /resources/lang is a directory that contains all supported language in your laravel app.
 2. **base language** - Base language for ex. "en".
 All other languages are compared to this language.